Engee documentation

 u update File browser improvements

-Seriously worked on the overall stability of the file browser file browser 7 and added the ability to open multiple files with one click.
+We’ve done a lot of work on the overall stability of the file browser file browser 7 and they added the ability to open multiple files with one click.

 image new 1